-Saddle joints shall be tested in accordance with ISO 13956 "Decohesion test of polyethylene (PE) saddle fusion joints -Evaluation of ductility of fusion joint interface by tear test".
+Saddle joints shall be tested in accordance with ISO 13956 "Decohesion test of polyethylene (PE) saddle fusion joints - Evaluation of ductility of fusion joint interface by tear test".
+Saddle joints on pipes with diameters greater than DN 250 shall only be tested to ISO 21751 "Plastic pipes and fittings - Decohesion test of electrofusion assemblies -Strip bend test".

-The Contractor shall complete two joints for each pipe diameter and material, using the machine and operator named in the Contract Quality Plan.
+The Contractor shall complete two joints for each differing pipe batch (and batch of fittings as applicable), using the machine and operator named in the Contract Quality Plan.